KLawsonDevelopment/Black_Jack/README.md

 #Version 2 revision

-More animations, adding sounds, player score, Player/Dealer side choice, 2 player mode
+More animations, adding sounds, player score, Player/Dealer side choice, 2 player mode, remove cards as they are dealt